Cherokee Outlet: Creation

-In 1836, the Treaty of New Echota between the Cherokees and the United States obligated the Cherokees to move west of the Mississippi River to lands assigned them in Indian Territory (later Oklahoma).
+In 1834, the treaty between the Cherokees and the United States obligated the Cherokees to move west of the Mississippi River to lands assigned them in Indian Territory (later Oklahoma).
 Their new lands included a 7.0-million-acre reservation and "a perpetual outlet west...as far west as the sovereignty of the United States" extended.
 The parcel of land extending west from the Cherokee reservation became known as the Cherokee Outlet.
-Under the terms of the treaty, the lands ceded to the Cherokees would "in no future time be included within the territorial limits or jurisdiction of any State or Territory" and the Cherokees were promised a land patent verifying their ownership of the land.

 In 1838, in what is called the Cherokee removal or Trail of Tears, most of the Cherokees, living primarily in northern Georgia, were forcibly relocated to Indian territory and their new lands.
 A census in 1835 had counted 16,500 Cherokees.
+They were destined for the main reservation guaranteed in 1833, not the Cherokee Outlet which remained virtually uninhabited for decades afterward.